 Along with an opportunity to take some all-important selfies with the friendly elves.

-There's still some availability for the last weekend befor Christmas 2018 so book your magical Santa weekend in Aviemore before it sells out!
+There’s still some availability for the 6th and 13th December weekends of for Christmas 2019 so book your magical Santa weekend at the Macdonald Hotel in Aviemore before it sells out!